When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Humorous Poetry

-I can’t emphasize the importance of humorous poetry enough.
-Children need to laugh, and this collection will surely make them giggle.
-These easy-to-read poems are accompanied by illustrations that help the reader understand what’s happening.
-But once they get into the book, they’ll be sharing these delightful poems with you — and you’ll be chuckling away, too!
+Children need to laugh, and this collection will make them giggle.
+These easy-to-read poems come with illustrations that help the reader understand the jokes.
+Once they get into it, they will be sharing these delightful poems with you; and you’ll be chuckling, too!

 Product Specs